stjudecloud/docs/source/guides/data/data-request.rst

 Finalizing the request
 -------------------
 4. Please enter all required information.
 If you are requesting access to a dataset you have not already been approved for, you will see a section called Controlled Data.
-Under this section, there is a bulletted list that indicates the Data Access Units you are requesting access to.
+Under this section, there is a bulleted list that indicates the Data Access Units you are requesting access to.
 Please use this list to fill in the Datasets section of the Data Request Form.
 Click the Download Data Request Form button under the list of Data Access Units to download the St. Jude Cloud Data Access Agreement.